Goy Boys

 “Uh, well–not enough equipment to go around, either.
 Ten teams.
 Equipment money’s all spent.”

 Another coach, a much skinnier figure than in later years, approached from short-left field, his trademark cigar stump protruding from the corner of his mouth.
-A pompadour still graced his full head of hair.
-Eyeballing my father, he removed the cigar from his mouth.

-“Hey, Art, need a hand?”
+“Hey, Art,” he called.
+“Need a hand?”

-Art protested, “I already told him, it’s too late this season, maybe….”
+Art protested, “I already told him, it’s too late this season.
+Maybe….”

 Irv asked Dad, “Ever coach before?”

-“Marines during the war.
-Marine Air Reserve now, out at Floyd Bennett Field.”
+“Marine Air Reserve now, out at Floyd Bennett Field.
+Marines during The War.
+PTO.”

 Irv extended his hand.
 “Irving Meltzer.
 A Jarhead, huh?”

-A jarheead, I wondered.
+A jarhead, I wondered.
 What’s a jarhead?

-“Semper Fi.”
+Semper Fi.”
 Dad grinned, shook his hand.
 “Frank Keenan.”

 His reply seemed strange; he didn’t look like an American Indian.

-Former Chief Irving Meltzer nodded and smiled, saying, “We can always use another coach,” before planting the cigar back in his mouth.
+Former Chief Irving Meltzer nodded and smiled, saying, “Well–we can always use another coach.”

 Frank went to work creating a TEAM, all caps; three practices a week, not just the one league scheduled practice on a reserved Kissena Park baseball diamond.
 Each additional practice required us to scour for an unused field, not always possible.
 Some days, we practiced grounders and pitching on a long strip of open grass.

 We practiced our hearts out, played with Dad’s same “gung-ho” spirit.
-By the last scheduled game, “The Bunch,” a.k.a., the “Goy Boys” as Irv later admitted the other coaches labeled us, were tied for first place.
+By the last scheduled game, “The Bunch,” a.k.a., the “Goy Boys”, as Irv later admitted the other coaches labeled us, were tied for first place.

 “Oh, sure–you’re funny, you know that?”
 Ira said, his expression dubious.
 “Your dad really didn’t tell you nothin’?
 Really?
 He’s a coach.
 Nothin’ at all?”

 The background hum of voices lessened.
-Young bodies straightened and peered over seat backs like a community of prairie dogs popping out of their burrows, all the brims of their baseball caps turned toward the coach gripping the silver talk of a floor stand microphone.
+Young bodies straightened and peered over seat backs like a community of prairie dogs popping out of their burrows, all the brims of their baseball caps turned toward the coach gripping the silver stalk of a floor stand microphone.
 Behind him, two foldout tables, end-to-end, supported a dozen or so cardboard boxes; a “Kissena Little League” banner draped across the front of the tables.

 The speakers blasted, “Ladies and gentlemen….”
-The squeal of feedback drove the eight and nine-year olds into peals of laughter and hoots.
+The squeal of feedback drove the eight and nine-year-olds into peals of laughter and hoots.
 One of the coaches disappeared stage-left, and reappeared with a thumbs up.

-At the rear of the auditorium, a metallic clatter announced one of the auditorium entrance doors had opened.
-I turned to see Dad with Mr. Rosenstein, each carried a large cardboard box.
-I nudged Ira.
-The men walked past us, down the aisle and up the steps at stage-right to plop their burdens onto the floor at one end of a table.
-Dad joined the coaches.
-Ira’s father returned to sit in the audience; he winked at us when he passed.
+The men walked past us, down the aisle and up the steps at stage-right.
+They plopped their burdens onto the floor at one end of a table.
+Dad joined the coaches; Ira’s father returned to sit in the audience.
+He winked at us when he passed.

 I gawked at Ira.
 “You said your father wasn’t coming.”